-A "YES" VOTE MEANS: If you vote "yes," you want to amend the Charter to create a:
+A "YES" Vote Means: If you vote "yes," you want to amend the Charter to create a:

-- Homeless Housing and Services Fund, which would provide services to the homeless, including programs to prevent homelessness, create exits from homelessness, Navigation Centers, Navigation Centers, and move homeless individuals into more stable situations.
-You want the City to allocate \$12.5 million to this fund in 2017, then \$50 million per year for 254 years, adjusted annually for inflation; and - Transportation Improvement Fund, which would be used to improve the City's transportation network.
-You want the City to allocate \$25.4 million to the fund in 2017, then \$101.6 million per year for 255 years annually, adjusted annually for inflation.
+- Homeless Housing and Services Fund, which would provide services to the homeless, including programs to prevent homelessness, create exits from homelessness, and move homeless individuals into more stable situations.
+You want the City to allocate \$12.5 million to this fund in 2017, then \$50 million per year for 24 years; and - Transportation Improvement Fund, which would be used to improve the City's transportation network.
+You want the City to allocate \$25.4 million to the fund in 2017, then \$101.6 million annually.